vivshaw/zettel/pages/pm___project.md

+---
-tags:: project management
+tags: project management
-title:: pm/project
+title: pm/project
+---

 - **what is a project?**
 	- A **project** is a temporary effort that creates value.